-Designing the Perfect Call to Action
+Designing the Perfect Call-to-Action [Infographic]0

-Every email you send should have a purpose, and that purpose should be reflected in the call to action (CTA).
+Every email you send should have a purpose, and that purpose should be reflected in the call-to-action (CTA).
 If you’re not sure what your call to action should be, ask yourself the following questions:

 - “What do I want the recipient to do?”